 - 7S2 To monitor the use and effectiveness of specialised approaches, devices, equipment and resources to ensure that they achieve their intended outcomes for CYPVI. - 7S3 To use appropriate means to monitor the progress of CYPVI and include learners and their parents/carers and other professionals in the assessment process, as appropriate.
-This may incorporate specialist assessment approaches (e.g. specialist assessments of literacy, learning media assessments). - 7S4 To undertake and/or contribute to the assessment of communication, using appropriate tools and observations specific to CYPVI, and interpreting and drawing on the stages of education and that these assist in ensuring that achievement is commensurate with underlying ability.
+This may incorporate specialist assessment approaches (e.g. specialist assessments of literacy, learning media assessments). - 7S4 To undertake and/or contribute to the assessment of communication, using appropriate tools and observations specific to CYPVI, and interpreting and drawing on the specialist assessment of commensurate with underlying ability.

-specialist assessment of others such as speech and language therapists.

-- 7S5 To undertake and contribute to the assessment of cognition and development, using appropriate tools and observations, and interpreting and drawing on the specialist assessment of others such as educational and clinical psychologists. - 7S6 To facilitate appropriate access and support arrangements to enable CYPVI to have their achievements recognised. - 7S7 To collate and present, where appropriate, the educational implications of multi-disciplinary assessment and parental contributions and views to inform curricular and placement decisions. - 7S8 To use provision mapping to determine how well provision for CYPVI matches their needs and to demonstrate accountability to key stakeholders including parents/carers. - 7S9 To provide data and information on the progress of CYPVI which shows the added value provided by specialist teaching and learning. - 7S10 To prepare and write accurate assessment reports that can be understood and used by teachers, other professionals, parents/carers and, where appropriate, CYPVI. - 7S11 To contribute to the strategic review and evaluation of learning and teaching provision in the development of school and local offers.
+- others such as speech and language therapists. - 7S5 To undertake and contribute to the assessment of cognition and development, using appropriate tools and observations, and interpreting and drawing on the specialist assessment of others such as educational and clinical psychologists. - 7S6 To facilitate appropriate access and support arrangements to enable CYPVI to have their achievements recognised. - 7S7 To collate and present, where appropriate, the educational implications of multi-disciplinary assessment and parental contributions and views to inform curricular and placement decisions. - 7S8 To use provision mapping to determine how well provision for CYPVI matches their needs and to demonstrate accountability to key stakeholders including parents/carers. - 7S9 To provide data and information on the progress of CYPVI which shows the added value provided by specialist teaching and learning. - 7S10 To prepare and write accurate assessment reports that can be understood and used by teachers, other professionals, parents/carers and, where appropriate, CYPVI. - 7S11 To contribute to the strategic review and evaluation of learning and teaching provision in the development of school and local offers.

-Standard 8: Social development, emotional development and well-being
+Standard 8: Social development, emotional development and wellbeing